 This post may contain affiliate links.

-A vibrant and healthy snap pea salad featuring three kinds of peas—snap peas, snow peas, and green peas.
-Tossed with a simple vinaigrette, fresh mint and shallots, this snap pea salad gets piled onto whipped goat cheese and finished with lemon zest and black pepper.
-Simple, light and flavorful!
+A vibrant and crisp, this snap pea salad features three kinds of peas—snap peas, snow peas, and green peas.
+Tossed with a simple vinaigrette, fresh mint and shallots, this green pea salad gets piled onto whipped goat cheese and finished with lemon zest and black pepper.
+A one-of-a-kind!

 Instead of the heavy creamy dressing, this pea salad features a simple vinaigrette (just four ingredients!) and gets piled onto a silky bed of buttermilk-whipped goat cheese.
 Instead of the salty ham (or bacon) and Cheddar cheese, this salad finds its flavor in the form of fresh shallots, mint and lemon zest.
 A quick turn of black pepper and a drizzle of olive oil brings everything together.